pantela002/PSIML-ECG-CLASSIFICATION/README.md

 Contributing

 If you would like to contribute to this project, please follow the standard GitHub Fork and Pull Request workflow.
 Contributions, bug reports, and feature requests are welcome.
-License

-This project is licensed under the [Your License Name] License - see the LICENSE file for details.

-Feel free to customize this README file further to provide specific details about your project, dataset, and usage instructions.
-Replace [Your License Name] with the appropriate license type for your project.